Distribution: How your book gets to your readers

-List the ISBNs for each edition on your copyright page for all versions of your book.
+List the ISBNs for each edition on the copyright page for all versions of your book.

 A note about book formatting

 I recommend Book Design Templates for those of you who work with Word and InDesign.
-But Scrivener (for Mac and Windows) is my favorite organization and writing tool.
+But Scrivener is my favorite organization and writing tool.
 Scrivener exports your manuscript to ebook formats automagically, however, the PDF for print isn’t very good.
 I like PressBooks, which does a great job of PDF for print and ebook formats.
-Use LeanPub to beta publish, test your market, and make some money, too.
 If you’re on a Mac, Vellum is an awesome, easy-to-use book design program.
 If you need a book creation service and don’t want to manage your own team, BookBaby and Gatekeeper Press are two popular services that both create and distribute your book.

-There you have it: A short-and-sweet introduction to book aggregation and distribution.
-There are many other aggregators and distributors, but these are the ones I most highly recommend.
+There you have it: A short-and-sweet introduction to book distribution.
+There are many other distributors, but these are the ones I most highly recommend.

 What do you think?
 Would you change any of my definitions?
 Do you have direct experience with any of these companies?
 I’d love to hear about it.
 Would you recommend another company besides the ones I mentioned?
 Please let me know in the comments below.
 I’d really appreciate it!